Detecting Twenty-thousand Classes using Image-level Supervision: More comparison between prediction-based and non-prediction-based methods

 \lblsec{comparison-prediction-based}

-Our max-size loss performs significantly better than WSOD losses that are based on predictions as is shown in ~\reftab{imagelabel}.
-In this section, we provide more detailed comparisons to the \textbf{Predicted} loss as a representative of prediction-based methods.
-A straightforward reason is the predicted loss requires a good initial prediction to guide the pseudo-label-based training.
+Our non-prediction-based losses perform significantly better than prediction-based losses as is shown in ~\reftab{imagelabel}.
+In this section, we take the max-size loss and the predicted-loss as the representitives and conduct more detailed comparisons between them.
+A straightforward reason is that the predicted loss requires a good initial prediction to guide the pseudo-label-based training.
 However in the \zeroshot{} detection setting the initial predictions are inherently flawed.
 To verify this, in ~\reftbl{max-score-gap}, we show both improving the backbone and including rare classes in training can narrow the gap.
 However in the current performance regime, our max-size loss performs better.

 We highlight two additional advantages of the max-size loss that may contribute to the good performance: (1) the max-size loss is a safe approximation of object regions; (2) the max-size loss is consistent during training. \reffig{qualitative-proposal} provides qualitative examples of the assigned region for the predicted loss and the max-size loss.
 First, we observe that while being coarse at the boundary, the max-size loss can \emph{cover} the target object in most cases.
 Second, the assigned regions of the predicted loss are usually different across training iterations, especially in the early phase where the model predictions are unstable.
 On the contrary, max-size loss supervises consistent regions across training iterations.